Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 Below the map and GPS track of our itinerary

-This 390km road trip brought us to very diverse sceneries, it’s amazing how quickly the landscapes can change in South Africa.
+This 390km road trip brought us to very diverse sceneries, it’s incredible how quickly the landscapes can change in South Africa.

 About half of this route is unpaved, the elevation gain is significant, and the heat of the Karoo in the summer is not for the faint of heart, if you want to ride this route on a bicycle, be sure to carry enough water, this is absolutely not a beginners ride, be advised.

-Even on a motorbike, some sections can be quite technical, especially if the roads are wet… mud can render some sections unpassable.
+Even on a motorbike, some sections can be pretty technical, especially if the roads are wet… mud can render some sections unpassable.

 The Tradouw Pass